WebAssembly/spec/spectec/test-prose/TEST.md

 Module_ok
 - the module (MODULE type* import* func* global* table* mem* elem* data* start? export*) is valid if:
-  - For all ft' in ft'*, and corresponding type in type*:
+  - For all type in type*:
     - the type type is valid with the function type ft'.
+  - ft'* is the concatenation of all such ft'.
-  - For all import in import*, and corresponding ixt in ixt*:
+  - For all import in import*:
     - Under the context { TYPES: ft'*; RETURN: ?() }, the import import is valid with the external type ixt.
+  - ixt* is the concatenation of all such ixt.
-  - For all global in global*, and corresponding gt in gt*:
+  - For all global in global*:
     - Under the context C', the global global is valid with the global type gt.
+  - gt* is the concatenation of all such gt.
-  - For all ft in ft*, and corresponding func in func*:
+  - For all func in func*:
     - the function func is valid with the function type ft.
+  - ft* is the concatenation of all such ft.
-  - For all table in table*, and corresponding tt in tt*:
+  - For all table in table*:
     - the table table is valid with the table type tt.
+  - tt* is the concatenation of all such tt.
-  - For all mem in mem*, and corresponding mt in mt*:
+  - For all mem in mem*:
     - the memory mem is valid with the memory type mt.
+  - mt* is the concatenation of all such mt.
   - For all elem in elem*:
     - the table segment elem is valid.
   - For all data in data*:
     - the memory segment data is valid.
   - If start is defined, then:
     - the start function start is valid.
-  - For all export in export*, and corresponding xt in xt*:
+  - For all export in export*:
     - the export export is valid with the external type xt.
   - |tt*| is less than or equal to 1.
   - |mt*| is less than or equal to 1.